Book One of the Heritage Series:

-Hedwig gave him a low hoot and, with a quick nip of his finger, she took flight immediately.
+Hedwig gave him a low hoot and, with a quick nip of his finger, took flight immediately.
 He watched her fly off into the night sky and before long, she was out of sight.

-Frustrated with the lack of things to do and wanting to keep his mind busy, he pulled out his potions books and began to read through them.
+Frustrated with the lack of things to do and wanting to keep his mind busy, Harry pulled out his potions books and began to read through them.
 He made a few notes for himself here and there on parchment, but otherwise managed to keep focused, something that was easier now without Snape lurking about.

-"She can't have delivered the letter already."
-He said to himself, but sure enough it was Hedwig, with his letter still attached.
+"She can't have delivered the letter already," he said to himself, but sure enough it was Hedwig, with his letter still attached.
 "Why are you back so soon?"
 He asked.

 Hedwig flew to the top of her cage and held out her leg expectantly.

-Frowning, he took the letter, "Why have you brought it back, couldn't you find him?"
+Frowning, he took the letter., "Why have you brought it back?
+Couldn't you find him?"
 He asked her.

 Hedwig gave him the second reproachful look of the night and clicked her beak at him.

-Harry's gaze tore up from the note; he quickly crossed to the window and looked up at the sky.
+Harry's gaze tore up from the note, then he quickly crossed to the window and looked up at the sky.
 It was getting dark, but there was still enough light to search the sky.
 There was only one friend that Sirius could mean, but he hadn't expected him to arrive so soon or in person.

-His aunt and uncle turned around like they had been stung.
-He knew how Dementors could affect a person, a Muggle couldn't see them, but he knew they could still feel the effects.
-He wondered briefly what Dudley would have seen, what his worst memory was, but he pushed the thought away, it was private after all.
+His aunt and uncle turned around abruptly, eying Harry with surprise and a little fear.
+He knew Dementors could affect a person, and even though muggles couldn't see them, they could still feel the effects.
+He wondered briefly what Dudley would have seen, what his worst memory was, but he pushed the thought away.
+It was private, after all.

 "You're an expert now are you?"
 Uncle Vernon hissed.